asr/apia/README.md

    $ agda Test.agda
    $ apia Test.agda
    Proving the conjecture in /tmp/Test/9-8744-comm.tptp ...
-   E 1.8-001 Gopaldhara proved the conjecture
+   E 1.9  Sourenee proved the conjecture
    ````

    The program will call the default ATPs and tell which of the ATPs